Archdeacon of York

 The Archdeacon of York (or of the West Riding) is a senior clergy position in an archdeaconry subdivision of the Church of England Diocese of York in the Province of York.
-It is named for the City of York and consists of the seven rural deaneries of Derwent, Easingwold, New Ainsty, Selby, Southern Ryedale, South Wold and York.
+The archdeaconry is named for the City of York and consists of the seven rural deaneries of Derwent, Easingwold, New Ainsty, Selby, Southern Ryedale, South Wold and York.

 History

-Archdeacons occurred in the Diocese of York before 1093; before 1128, there were five serving simultaneously – probably each in their own area, but none occurs with a territorial title before 1133.
+There were archdeacons in the Diocese of York before 1093.
+Before 1128, there were five serving simultaneously, probably each in their own area, but none occurs with a territorial title before 1133.
 The title Archdeacon of York is first recorded before 1153 with Robert Butevilain, Archdeacon of York.
 Of the five archdeaconries, York is one of three which has never split from York diocese.

-The current Acting Archdeacon is the Revd Canon Liz Hassall; the suffragan Bishop of Selby exercises episcopal oversight over the archdeaconry.
+The current Archdeacon is the Revd Canon Liz Hassall, who was first appointed on an acting basis, before being appointed permanently.
+The suffragan Bishop of Selby exercises episcopal oversight over the archdeaconry.